deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 Nothing.
 Just background noise.
 All was quiet.

 Sartori didn’t like it one bit.
-Nor did Kolbeinn, nor did the Joint Chiefs, the Secretary of Defence, nor the Prime Ministers of Britain, Canada, Australia, New Zealand and Folctha.
+Nor did Kolbeinn, nor did the Joint Chiefs, the Secretary of defense, nor the Prime Ministers of Britain, Canada, Australia, New Zealand and Folctha.

 “I hate to break out the cliché, but it’s *too* quiet,” Kolbeinn observed.
 They were poring over the latest return from a Firebird squadron that had slow-dragged themselves all the way around the Earth/Mars orbital gap, pinging their warp drives like a kind of future-tech sonar.
 Such a sweep would have illuminated absolutely everything that was generating a spacetime distortion… and it had found nothing.